 Dylan also oversees the publishing team that produces The Red Bulletin, a monthly magazine that covers stories, features and product reviews to live ‘Beyond the ordinary’ distributed nationwide through airports, travel hubs, retail stores and universities.

-He builds on 10 years spent evolving the business models of multi-platform publishing brands (The Times, The Sunday Times and The Sun) to compete in a digital age.
-He is an ongoing adviser to multiple vide-based start-ups.
+For over 10 years Dylan has been evolving the business models of multi-platform publishing brands (The Times, The Sunday Times and The Sun) to compete in a digital age.
+He is an ongoing adviser to multiple video-based start-ups.
 At home, Dylan struggles to turn down a sporting challenge and is a keen surfer, cyclist and mountain biker.

 Richard Leedham – Outdoor Gear for Good